Prevent Oral Cancer with Regular Screenings

 - Patches of color

 In contrast, the physical exam consists of Dr. Larson checking for abnormalities around the jaw, cheeks, and head by touching and feeling.
-Dr. Larson may also check under the chin and the oral cavity for signs of oral cancer.
+Your dentist may also check under the chin and the oral cavity for signs of oral cancer.

 Frequently Asked Questions

-How often should you have an oral cancer screening?
+How often should I have an oral cancer screening?